 Many Evangelicals-turned-atheists were devoted, on-fire, committed followers of Jesus Christ.
-They were, in every way, the bride of Christ.
+They were, in every way, True Christians®.
 These former Evangelicals loved Jesus, often daily spending time praying, reading and studying the Bible, and sharing their faith.
 Thoroughly committed to God’s Kingdom, they liberally gave their time and money to their churches.
 Some of them went further still, answering the call of God to be pastors, evangelists, missionaries, and teachers.
 When critics question my devotion, I find myself thinking, would anyone live the way I lived if they didn’t really believe what they were selling?
 Of course not.

 For many Evangelicals-turned-atheists, Jesus had seeped into every fiber of their being.
 The words that flowed from their mouths spoke often of Jesus and the wonders of his grace.
 Married to Jesus, they only had eyes for him.
 Satan and the world would sometimes cause them to stray, but these followers of Jesus were quick to seek forgiveness, knowing that sin marred their relationship with God.
 Their motto was only one life twill soon be past, only what’s done for Christ will last.
 Better to burn out than rust out for Jesus, they cried.

 And yet, these followers of Jesus no longer believe.
 Instead of attempting to understand their stories, critics focus on their emotions.
 I have had hundreds of Christians tell me that I am angry, bitter, jaded, or hurt.
 For a long time, I refused to admit that emotions played a part in my deconversion.
 I wanted my decision to leave Christianity to be judged on an intellectual basis, not an emotional one.
 Through counseling, I was able to see that it was okay for me to be angry and bitter.
 It was okay for me to feel hurt by the words and actions of those who once considered me their friend, pastor, or colleague in the ministry.